 - Avoid sleeping in positions where your knees are higher than your pelvis or waist while lying on your side.

-- Avoid sleeping on your stomach, which can exacerbate neck pain and put added strain on the spine.
+- Avoid sleeping on your stomach, which can exacerbate neck pain and strain the spine.

-- Practice good posture while sleeping, keeping your head, shoulders, and pelvis in alignment.
+- Practice good posture while sleeping, keeping your head, shoulders, and pelvis aligned.

 If you are still experiencing significant neck or shoulder pain while sleeping on your side, talk to your doctor or a physical therapist about other treatment options.

 There are a variety of pillows on the market that can help alleviate neck and shoulder pain.
-It is crucial to find one that suits your individual needs to get the best results.
+Finding one that suits your needs is crucial to getting the best results.

-Sleeping in the proper position is also crucial for preventing and alleviating neck pain.
+Sleeping correctly is also crucial for preventing and alleviating neck pain.